cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/configure-schema-validation.md

 1. Enable the toggle in the **Enforce Schema Validation** card.

-1. Upload the API schema file in **Upload API Schema** by selecting a file or dragging a file to the file upload area (dashed rectangle).
+1. Upload the API Schema file in **Upload API Schema** by selecting a file or dragging a file to the file upload area (dashed rectangle).

 1. Cloudflare validates the content of the schema file.
 If the validation is successful, click **Deploy**.